-the reasons for the same.

-e) Ensure that the company and the external auditor adhere to current regulations on the provision of non-audit services, limits on the concentration of the auditor's business and other requirements concerning auditor independence.
-Fully compliant X Partially compliant Explain 43. e Audit Committee should be empowered to meet with any company employee or manager, evel lering their appearance without the presence of another senior officer.
-Fully compliant X Partially compliant Explain 44. con e audit committee should be informed of any fundamental changes or corporate transactions the mpany is planning, so the committee can analyse the operation and report to the Board beforehand of economic conditions and accounting impact and, when applicable, the exchange ratio proposed.
-Fully compliant X Partially compliant Explain Not applicable 45.
-The e risk control and management policy should identify at least: a) The different types of financial and non-financial risk the company is exposed to (including operational, technological, financial, legal, social, environmental, political and reputational risks), with the inclusion under financial or economic risks of contingent liabilities and other off-balance-sheet risks. b) The determination of the risk level the company sees as acceptable. c) The measures in place to mitigate the impact of identified risk events should they occur. d) The internal control and reporting systems to be used to control and manage the above risks including contingent liabilities and off-balance-sheet risks.
-Fully compliant X Partially compliant Explain 46.
-46. Companies should establish a risk control and management function in the charge of one of the company's internal department or units and under the direct supervision of the Audit Committee or some other dedicated Board of Directors committee.
-This function should be expressly charged with the following responsibilities: a) Ensure that risk control and management systems are functioning correctly and, specifically, that major risks the company is exposed to are correctly identified, managed and quantified. b) Participate actively in the preparation of risk strategies and in key decisions about their managemen c) Ensure that risk control and management systems are mitigating risks effectively in the frame of the policy drawn up by the Board of Directors.
-Fully compliant X Partially compliant Explain 47.
+Partially compliant Explain

+43. The Audit Committee should be empowered to meet with any company employee or manager, even ordering their appearance without the presence of another senior officer.

+44. The audit committee should be informed of any fundamental changes or corporate transactions the company is planning, so the committee can analyse the operation and report to the Board beforehand on its economic conditions and accounting impact and, when applicable, the exchange ratio proposed.

+45. The risk control and management policy should identify at least:

+- a) The different types of financial and non-financial risk the company is exposed to (including operational, technological, financial, legal, social, environmental, political and reputational risks), with the inclusion under financial or economic risks of contingent liabilities and other off-balance-sheet risks. - b) The determination of the risk level the company sees as acceptable. - c) The measures in place to mitigate the impact of identified risk events should they occur. - d) The internal control and reporting systems to be used to control and manage the above risks, including contingent liabilities and off-balance-sheet risks.

+- 46. Companies should establish a risk control and management function in the charge of one of the company's internal department or units and under the direct supervision of the Audit Committee or some other dedicated Board of Directors committee.
+This function should be expressly charged with the following responsibilities: - a) Ensure that risk control and management systems are functioning correctly and, specifically, that major risks the company is exposed to are correctly identified, managed and quantified. - b) Participate actively in the preparation of risk strategies and in key decisions about their management. - c) Ensure that risk control and management systems are mitigating risks effectively in the frame of the policy drawn up by the Board of Directors.

 47. Appointees to the nomination and remuneration committee - or of the nomination committee and remuneration committee, if separately constituted - should have the right balance of knowledge, skills and experience for the functions they are called on to discharge.
 The majority of their members should be Independent Directors.

-48 Lar Fully compliant X Partially compliant Explain rge cap companies should operate separately constituted nomination and remuneration committees.
-70. Fully compliant Explain Not applicable X
+Fully compliant X Partially compliant Explain ------------------- --------------------- --------- --

+48. Large cap companies should operate separately constituted nomination and remuneration committees.

+Fully compliant

+Explain X

+Not applicable

+The Company considers that the structure of two separated committees is not necessary attending to the characteristics and needs of the Company, so that the current nominating and compensation committee meets properly its functions.

+The current capitalization of the Company, the lowest among Ibex-35 and lower than 1,000 million euros, makes it far from the premise of this recommendation.